 Reverse Mortgage

 Many people don’t realize that a reverse mortgage is a type of home refinance!
-This option is only available to seniors who are at least 62 years old that have a qualifying amount of equity.
+This option is only available to seniors who are a certain age that have a qualifying amount of equity.
 This is a popular option for homeowners because those who choose this refinance will not need to make payments on their loan while they’re alive.

 Sadly a reverse mortgage isn’t all rainbows and butterflies.
 Homeowners will still need to pay certain fees over the course of their loan term.
 Once the homeowner dies or sells the home, the loan balance will be due to your lender through either the money from the home sale or through payments made by your family after you pass away.